httpdss/structkit/.github/instructions/struct.instructions.md

 ### Defining variables

-The `variables` key is used to define variables that can be used in the struct files.
+The `variables` key is used to define variables that can be used in the structkit files.
 Each variable should have a description, type, and optional default value.

 ```yaml
 variables: